Hornbill-Docs/data-imports-guide/data-imports-guide/users/ldap/configuration.md

 #### Roles

-This section of the import configuration allows you to define which roles should be applied to the imported user records, on account creation, account updates, or both.
+This section of the import configuration allows you to define which [application or system roles](/esp-config/organizational-data/roles) should be applied to the imported user records, on account creation, account updates, or both.

 #### Manager